 The service offers music charts from around the world and makes it easy to explore and find human-curated playlists for any type of mood or occasion simply by asking Siri.
 Its extensive lyric database lets you search for songs based on their lyrics or see them while a song is playing so you can sing along.
 Apple uses lossy AAC files, which aren’t perfectly lossless, but still make for great-sounding listening sessions.

-Apple offers three simple plans for its music service.
-The student plan ($4.99 per month) and the individual plan ($9.99 per month) both get you access to the Apple Music database plus your existing music library, as well as the ability to listen online or offline ad-free across all of your devices.
+Apple offers four simple plans for its music service.
+The Voice plan ($4.99 per month), Student plan ($4.99 per month) and the Individual plan ($9.99 per month) all get you ad-free access to the Apple Music database, while the latter two also let you access your existing music library and let you listen offline across all of your devices.
 Both plans also let you download songs to your library, see what your friends are listening to, listen to Beats 1 radio shows, and access original content and exclusives.
 The Family plan ($14.99 per month) gets you all of that plus personal accounts for up to six family members and streaming and library music sharing.

 Apple Music does a great job of playing all of your favorite songs on all of your Apple devices, like iPhones, iPads, Apple TV, Apple Watch, HomePods, Macs, and even CarPlay.
-It’s also available for PCs on iTunes, and as an iOS and Android mobile app, a Sonos app, an Amazon Echo app, and on Samsung smart TVs.
+It’s also available for PCs on iTunes, and as an iOS and Android mobile app.

 Because YouTube is already where most of us end up every day, it makes sense that Google would create a music streaming service from it.
 YouTube Music (Free, with paid plans starting at $4.99) offers millions of songs to listen to but with a unique twist: You can switch between an audio track and its corresponding video.
 And as you’d expect from the internet’s repository for all things video and audio, it also excels at being the place where you can find deep cuts and even rare international tracks.

 YouTube Music does have a free ad-supported version, but if you want to get the most out of the app—like no ads and its playlist features—you’ll need to snag a YouTube Music Premium plan or opt to pay for YouTube Premium (which includes YouTube Music Premium).
-The student plan is $4.99 per month, while the standard individual plan is $9.99 per month and the Family plan is $14.99 per month (for up to five users).
+The Student plan is $6.99 per month, while the standard Individual plan is $11.99 per month and the Family plan is $17.99 per month (for up to five users).